-Treatment Expense SIRA-approved allied health practitioners 1 : 1.
+Treatment Expense SIRA-approved allied health practitioners : 1.
 Physical practitioners Up to eight consultations if the injury was not previously treated by a provider from the same allied health practitioner group (either 1.
 Physical or 2.
-Psychological) and the treatment begins within three months of the injury (physiotherapists, osteopaths, chiropractors, accredited Up to eight consultations per Allied health recovery request (AHRR) if the same practitioner is continuing treatment within three months of the injury and: exercise physiologists) 2.
-Psychological the practitioner sent an AHRR to the insurer, and the insurer did not respond within five working days of receiving the AHRR. practitioners (psychologists and counsellors) Up to three consultations if the injury was not previously treated by a provider from the same allied health practitioner group (either 1.
+Psychological) and the treatment begins within three months of the injury (physiotherapists, osteopaths, chiropractors, accredited exercise physiologists) Up to eight consultations per Allied health recovery request (AHRR) if the same practitioner is continuing treatment within three months of the injury and: the practitioner sent an AHRR to the insurer, and the insurer did not respond within five working days of receiving the AHRR.
+Psychological practitioners (psychologists and counsellors) Up to three consultations if the injury was not previously treated by a provider from the same allied health practitioner group (either 1.
 Physical or 2.
 Psychological) and the treatment begins more than three months after the injury.
 One consultation with the same practitioner if the practitioner previously treated the injury more than three months ago.
 This is considered a new episode of care.

+AHPs which meet the requirements of SIRA's Approval Framework under s60(2C)

 One consultation with a different practitioner if the injury was previously treated by a provider from the same allied health practitioner group (either 1.
 Physical or 2.
 Psychological).
 Up to two hours per practitioner for case conferencing that complies with the applicable Fees Order.
 Up to \$110 per claim for reasonable incidental expenses for items the worker uses independently at their home or workplace (such as strapping tape, theraband, exercise putty, disposable electrodes and walking sticks).

-$^{^{\}rm 1}\,{\rm AHPs}$ which meet the requirements of SIRA's Approval Framework under s60(2C)

-Interim payment direction Any treatment or service under an interim payment direction from the Registrar (or delegate) of the Workers Compensation Commission as outlined in section 297 of the 1998 Act.
-Commission determination Any disputed treatment or service the Workers Compensation Commission has determined must be paid.
+Interim payment direction Any treatment or service under an interim payment direction from the President (or delegate)of the Personal Injury Commission as outlined in section 297 of the 1998 Act.
+Commission determination Any disputed treatment or service the Personal Injury Commission has determined must be paid.
 Permanent impairment medical certificate Permanent impairment medical certificate or report, and any associated examination, taken to be a medical-related treatment under section 73(1) of the 1987 Act.
 Hearing needs assessment The initial hearing needs assessment where the: hearing service provider is approved by SIRA, and nominated treating doctor has referred the worker to an ear, nose and throat medical specialist, to assess if the hearing loss is work-related and, if applicable, the percentage of binaural hearing loss.
 Note: Hearing needs assessment includes: obtaining a clinical history hearing assessment as per Australian/New Zealand Standard 1269.4:2014 determination of communication goals recommendation of hearing aid, and clinical rationale for hearing aid.